 If you want to factory reset your Nexus or Pixel, set aside some quiet time and head to Google’s website for a simple, but detailed, walkthrough.

-Before we get into an early look at the August update's performance on the Nexus 5X, a few notes about the installation process.
+Before we get into an early look at the September build's performance on the Nexus 5X, a few notes about the installation process.

-We've been using the August Android 8.1 Oreo build on the Nexus 5X for a very short time.
-And as of right now, the update is performing well in key areas including battery life, connectivity, and UI speed.
+We've been using the September Android 8.1 Oreo build on the Nexus 5X for a very short time.
+As of right now, the update is performing well in key areas including battery life, connectivity, and UI speed.

 We've been able to connect the Nexus 5X to multiple routers including eero mesh Wi-Fi.
 Speeds are fast and reliable.
 We've also successfully connected the Nexus 5X to several Bluetooth devices including headphones and speakers.

-The Nexus 5X in our possession feels fast with the new build on board.
+The Nexus 5X in our possession feels pretty fast with the new build on board.
 It's still early, but animations and transitions are smooth and we haven't experienced any lag or general sluggishness.
-It feels like the previous (July) build.

-The August update is stable on our device.
+The September update is currently stable on our device.
 That said, if you're feeling leery, you should think about waiting for long-term feedback emerges.